-Home Depot stores often have a warehouse-type layout where big heavy boxes are stacked on massive shelves, which can pose a serious threat to customers if these boxes are not properly stocked.
+Home Depot stores often have a warehouse-type layout where big heavy boxes are stacked on massive shelves, which can seriously threaten customers if these boxes are not adequately stocked.
 Any one of the improperly stocked boxes can fall onto a customer causing debilitating injuries.

 Although assaults between customers and employees are rare, they can happen, leading to a traumatic experience for the customer.
 Home Depot stores are responsible for ensuring adequate security to protect customers from robbers and fights that may break out at the stores or parking lots.

 Common Home Depot Accident Injuries

 Slip and fall accidents are the most common accidents at stores, and Home Depot is no exception.
 These accidents can lead to traumatic brain injuries and dislocated hip and back injuries.

 However, other types of injuries can occur due to the kind of accidents occurred, and these include the following:

 Whenever customers suffer injuries from slip and fall accidents, falling merchandise, assault, and any other type of accident at any one of the Home Depot stores, they must immediately seek medical attention.

 At times, serious injuries may not be so obvious.
 It is important to note that some injuries can take time to manifest, while other minor injuries sustained can turn into complicated medical issues.
 Home Depot accident victims must immediately get a medical evaluation to understand the extent of the injuries and start medical treatment.

 The more you prolong medical attention after an accident, the more you risk jeopardizing your personal injury claim and incurring high medical expenses for which you may not even receive compensation.